Erudika/scoold/README.md

 para.access_key = "app:scoold"
 para.secret_key = "..."
 ```
-6. Start Scoold with `java -jar -Dconfig.file=./application.conf scoold.jar` and keep an eye on the log for any error messages
+6. Start Scoold with `java -jar -Dconfig.file=./application.conf scoold-*.jar` and keep an eye on the log for any error messages
 7. Open `http://localhost:8000` in your browser